FCS Express Knowledge Base

 The objective of visualizing data on a measured parameter is to evaluate the distribution of the sampled data.
 The axis scaling on a plot only affects how data is displayed on the plot with statistics always derived from the raw data in FCS Express.
 All data files, regardless of the scale that they were acquired with, can be displayed in any of the scalings supported by FCS Express.

 Biexponential scaling is frequently used to analyze cytometry data because it is capable of displaying data that falls below zero.
-When using Biexponential scaling, FCS Express automatically calculates the Below Zero Parameter (i.e. the transition point) and the Resolution Minimum to display on a plot from the raw data when the Automatic checkboxes are selected.
+When using Biexponential scaling, FCS Express automatically calculates the Below Zero Parameter (i.e. the transition point) and the Axis Minimum (Resolution) to display on a plot from the raw data when the Automatic checkboxes are selected.
 All data below the transition point value will be scaled as linear, and all data above the transition point value will be scaled as logarithmic.

 How to "lock" the Biexponential Transition Point and Axes on a Plot